slxu/cse507fa14/graph-coloring/README.md

 the latest version of the [Lingeling](http://fmv.jku.at/lingeling/) and, optionally, [Glucose](http://www.labri.fr/perso/lsimon/glucose/) SAT solver.
-The resulting binaries should go into your [graph-coloring/bin/](https://github.com/emina/cse507fa14/tree/master/graph-coloring/bin/) directory.
+The resulting binaries should go into the `graph-coloring/bin/` directory.

-You will also need the
+You will also need to download the [all-instances archive](https://sites.google.com/site/graphcoloring/files/all-instaces.tar.gz) from the [Graph Coloring Benchmarks](https://sites.google.com/site/graphcoloring/) page, and place its contents into the `graph-coloring/data/` directory.

+With this in place, see the [examples.rkt](src/examples.rkt) file for a quick tour of the data-structures and procedures you will can use to implement the [k-coloring](src/k-coloring.rkt) encoding.